 Is The Lake Minnewanka Cruise Worth It?

-Lake Minnewanka is one of the most beautiful lakes in all of Banff.
-Its beauty captures the hearts of nearly every visitor to the park.
-Even after seeing the lake numerous times throughout every month of the year, it never gets old.
+Lake Minnewanka is one of the most beautiful lakes in Banff.
+Its beauty captures the hearts of nearly every park visitor, and even after seeing the lake numerous times throughout every month of the year, it never gets old.

 While enjoying the lake from its shores is satisfying enough, there’s another way to experience this body of water.
 Enjoying a Lake Minnewanka cruise is one of the best ways to spend a summer day.
 But what can you expect from your time on the water, how much is the tour, and when is the best time to visit?